-This soilborne fungus (Fusarium virguliforme) generally appears midsummer, after blooming.
-Infection actually occurs at the seedling stage, but visual symptoms above ground are late in the season.
-SDS is identified by small, scattered yellow blotches or spots that begin in the lower leaves and progress upward with maturity.
-The spots enlarge, merge and turn the tissues brown between the veins.
-Leaves may curl up or drop prematurely, but the petioles remain firmly attached.
+How to Spot It: Soybean Sudden Death Syndrome (SDS) causes interveinal chlorotic or necrotic spots, and may eventually cause leaves to curl up or drop prematurely, while the petioles remain firmly attached.
 Fields with severe foliar symptoms will have a tan to brown cast.
 Next, flowers abort and pods fail to fill seed.
 One characteristic of SDS is that the interior, or pith, of the stem remains white.
 SDS can occur as a disease complex with soybean cyst nematode (SCN), often resulting in early and more severe symptoms.

 Rhizoctonia Root Rot

-While disease caused by the fungus Rhizoctonia can cause seedling blight, it also causes root rot in more mature soybean plants.
+How to Spot It: While disease caused by the fungus Rhizoctonia can cause seedling blight, it also causes root rot in more mature soybean plants.
 At this later growth stage, lower leaves may begin to turn yellow.
 Plants may appear stunted and less vigorous.
-Infected plants, when dug up from the soil may reveal poorly developed root systems and lateral roots that are discolored or rotted.
+Infected plants, when dug up from the soil, may reveal poorly developed root systems and lateral roots that are discolored or rotted.
 The stem may have a brick-red discoloration at the soil line that extends in either direction.
 Severely infected soybean plants that are stressed by hot, dry conditions may die.
 If cool, wet conditions occur after a Rhizoctonia infection, a flush of secondary roots above the stem may be visible.
-Rhizoctonia root rot symptoms often mimic those of charcoal rot.

 Phytophthora Root Rot